 What do Edinburgh locals do on a Saturday?
 What can you suggest if you are an Airbnb host who is asked by guests about experiencing local life?

-First stop would be Cairngorm Coffee for an espresso.
+The first stop would be Cairngorm Coffee for an espresso.
 This much-adored café serves up locally roasted coffee and you can even take home bag once you’ve had your morning caffeine fix thanks to the onsite shop.

 Next, take a walk through Holyrood Park to Arthur’s Seat which is an ancient volcano that sits 251 metres above sea level offering up superb views of the city.
 Then stop by the Edinburgh’s Farmers’ Market to see the finest and freshest local produce and buy yourself a morning snack.

 To soak up some culture and art, check out what’s being exhibited at the National Gallery before indulging in some pub grub at either Element or The Standing.
 If you fancy a Guinness at the end of the day, head to Irish pub Billy Mulligans.